 Bermuda is a small island but, to loosely paraphrase Steven Wright, I wouldn't want to walk it.
 And forget about renting a car: it's illegal for non-residents to drive cars here.
 So, how do you get around the island once you arrive?
 There are taxi cabs, of course, and you can still rent a scooter just like your parents probably did on their honeymoon.
 Bermuda also has an excellent public bus network, and reliable ferries and water taxis that can carry you between the cities of Hamilton and St. George and various points of interest on the island.

 01 of 05

 Taxis in Bermuda are plentiful, and drivers are generally professional and polite.
-But they're not cheap: You'll pay $6.40-$8 for the first mile depending on how many people are in your party, plus $2.25-$2.80 for each additional mile and $1 per bag of luggage transported.
+But they're not cheap: aside from distance, there is a charge for large numbers of people (no more than 7), and for bags.
 Taxis can easily be found at the airport, cruise port, hotels, and popular tourist areas.
 Drivers also can be hired as island guides on an hourly basis.
-The Bermuda Taxi Association website lists current taxi rates and contact information for taxi companies.

 02 of 05

 Bermuda Mopeds and Scooters

 A couple sitting astride their pink mopeds is an iconic image from Bermuda's glory days of the 1960s, and you can still rent a moped or scooter to explore the island's back roads and beaches.
 Be forewarned, however, that Bermuda's roads are narrow and sometimes twisty, traffic can be heavy at times, and driving is on the left side of the road as in Great Britain.
 It's really no surprise, then, that moped accidents are the most common form of injury suffered by island visitors.